 The all-in-one HP 9826 computer was the successor of the 9825.
 It was the transition machine between the calculators/computers 9800 family and the HP-9000-200 desktop computer series.
 As it belonged to both the families, it was also called HP 9000-236

 It was a robust and compact 6800-based machine which featured a 7" monochrome display, a complete keyboard (including first use of soft-keys and the scroll wheel at leftand), a 264 KB, 5.25" floppy-disk drive.
 On the rear panel, one also found one HP-IB port and 8 expansion slots.

 Like the 9825, it ran HPL, but could also run BASIC and Pascal.
-The Basic interpreter was developped by HP and was also known as "Rocky Mountain BASIC", or RMB.
+The Basic interpreter was developed by HP and was also known as "Rocky Mountain BASIC", or RMB.
 This version would evolve into the HP-BASIC for the series-300 and HP-UX machines.

-The 9826 was choosen and intensively used by the Walt Disney studios for "Tron", the first movie that used a computer to control all the processes implemented during the shoot, from camera adjustments to graphic and text superimpositions.
+The 9826 was chosen and intensively used by the Walt Disney studios for "Tron", the first movie that used a computer to control all the processes implemented during the shoot, from camera adjustments to graphic and text superimpositions.

 Reference Number FTZ-SER PRFNR C-030/81

 This computer with protective cover, manuals, documentation and plotter were all very kindly donated by Mike Voss

 Manufacturer: Hewlett Packard

 This exhibit has a reference ID of CH4624.
 Please quote this reference ID in any communication with the Centre for Computing History.